flaccid/container-plex-media-server/README.md

 In the Docker image we `EXPOSE` all ports, but its up to the operator to expose those ports on the LAN and WAN (e.g. on router and Kubernetes), depending on needs.

-Note: on for WAN only ever expose or port-forward `tcp/32400`.
+Note: for WAN, only ever expose or port-forward `tcp/32400`.

 ## Usage